For those of you who are not familiar with Satin Silkie Chicken at all, you are in the right coop.

 What is a Satin Chicken?

-Satin Silkie Chicken are formerly known as Sizzles.
+Satin Silkie Chicken is formerly known as Sizzles.
 These birds gain a wide range of colors (Black, Blue, Paint) from a Bantam Cochin but still have a crest of feathers and a beard like a silkie.

 In this guide, you will learn about their Origin, Characteristics, Physical Appearance, How to Care for them, and more: